kavitha1302/Data1202/README.md

 ### Prerequisites

-I have installed the below,
+I have installed the below softwares for doing this lab,

 MYSQL server 11 and anaconda 3